abuiles/ember-101/computed-properties-and-observers.md

 properties and observers to misbehave under some circumstances.

-Some of the bugs have been fixed in  the upcoming version of Ember.js (1.8) but computed properties and observes are still being called even if the property didn't change.
+Some of the bugs have been fixed in  the upcoming version of Ember (1.8) but computed properties and observes are still being called even if the property didn't change.